c4p-n1ck/SelfScript/README.md

 # SelfScript

-Add your own token to the `main.ts` file.
+Add your own token to the `.env` file, or rename `.env.example` after replacing it with your token.
 And see the magic!